Knotweed | Giant Hogweed | European Fire Ant

 It is best to let a professional remove this plant.
 CAUTION - If you are going to remove the plant yourself, always wear protective, waterproof clothing, gloves and safety goggles and follow Work Safe BC instructions on their safety bulletin and video.
 Never compost the plant or put in your Cleaner, Greener Bin.
 Dispose of all plant parts in double-bagged garbage bags (preferably clear) and put out for curbside collection.
 Do not transfer soil from within four metres of the plant as the soil may contain Giant Hogweed seed.
 Continue to monitor the area for several years.

 If you are exposed to Giant Hogweed, wash the affected area immediately, keep it out of the sun and seek medical advice.
 If you find Giant Hogweed on your property, please contact the Invasive Species Council of Metro Vancouver at 604-880-8358.

 To report any sightings on City property, please call Engineering Operations at 604-526-4691.
 Please confirm that you have Hogweed and not the smaller unrelated species: Cow Parsnip or Queen Anne’s Lace.

-For information on invasive species in our region, please visit the Invasive Species Council of BC page or view their information sheet on Giant Hogweed by click here.
+For information on Giant Hogweed in our region, please visit the Invasive Species Council of BC page or view Metro Vancouver’s Best Management Practices for Giant Hogweed.

 European Fire Ant